DiamondMVC/Diamond/README.md

 * Run the executable and access it in the browser with *http://127.0.0.1:8080/*
 * If *Hello World!* is shown then it worked fine.
 * First time you build it can take a while
-* After you have tested Diamond was installed successully and runs fine then you can start modifying the project and begin your own using it as a template.
+* After you have tested Diamond was installed successfully and runs fine then you can start modifying the project and begin your own using it as a template.

-## Installing (Standalone)
+## Installing (Standalone) -- Note: This run on older versions of Diamond (Will be updated in the future.)

 Using Diamond stand-alone is a little more tricky than using it for web as there are no specific guide-lines in how to use it.